Email Marketing KPIs

 Open Rate

-What is it: Open rate reflects the open email rate.
-It is a measure of how many email recipients opened the email sent to them compared to the number of delivered emails.
+What is it?
+The open rate reflects the available email rate.
+It measures how many email recipients opened the email sent to them compared to the number of delivered emails.

 Many marketers focus on optimizing email for a higher open rate since it has positive consequences.
 However, they should strive to optimize the email for click-through rate (CTR) instead – as this will have an even more powerful impact on their business.